-Photodynamic therapy (PDT)| is a newer treatment for skin cancer.
+Photodynamic therapy for skin cancer

 PDT is particularly useful in areas where the skin cancer develops directly over bone, such as in Bowen’s disease on the shins and hands.

-Afterwards, a dressing is put on to cover the area and protect it from light.
-You may need to keep the dressing on the treated area for up to 36 hours after your treatment.
-You will be given instructions about this before you leave hospital.
+After the cream is removed, the doctor shines a special light onto the treatment area.
+The light treatment usually lasts 8-45 minutes, depending on the light source used.
+A a dressing is then put on to cover the area and protect it from light.
+Keep the dressing on the treated area for up to 36 hours after your treatment.
+You'll be given instructions about this before you leave hospital.

 After PDT, a crust may form over the treated area.
 The crust will fall off naturally in a few weeks, leaving the healed, new skin underneath.